 The entire structure stands at nearly 50m high and was erected by 1960.
 Since then it had stood to remind the citizens that without the Soviets it’s likely their city would have been occupied by the Germans until the 90s.

 This is a great example of Soviet era architecture and its monumental look can be seen with statues and similar structures all across Eastern and Central Europe.

 It’s easy to reach the Slavin War Memorial from downtown.
 There is a public bus stop located down the street from one of the entrances but it’s an enjoyable 20-minute walk from the center of town.

 Your walk will take you through residential Bratislava and provide a glimpse into how the middle class lives.
 There are a few entrances to the memorial park and some signs and maps throughout the grounds.

-Even if you don’t get a chance to visit the top you will definitely want to walk across this bridge to get some great shots of the downtown and Danube river.
+Even if you don’t get a chance to visit the top you will want to walk across this bridge to get some great shots of the downtown and Danube river.

 Kamzik TV Tower

 The Kamzik TV Tower, also known as the Bratislava TV tower, stands nearly 470m above the city and is a great place to check out if you have a few hours.